aderibigbeolamide/MyCompany/replit.md

 ## Recent Updates

+### User-Friendly Website Enhancement (January 2025)
+- Completely redesigned user experience with simple, everyday language throughout
+- Enhanced homepage with clearer value proposition and user-focused messaging
+- Improved contact form with helpful guidance, better field labels, and clearer instructions
+- Updated service descriptions to focus on benefits rather than technical details
+- Simplified navigation with user-friendly button text ("Get Started", "Start Your Project")
+- Added helpful tooltips and guidance messages throughout the interface
+- Created more intuitive mobile menu with clear call-to-action sections
+- Enhanced WhatsApp integration with better messaging and tooltip guidance
+- Updated About page with plain language explanations of company mission
+- Improved Academy course descriptions to focus on real-world outcomes
+- Made blog "Read More" buttons functional with proper navigation to detail pages
+- Added helpful loading states, success messages, and error handling components

 ### Replit Migration Completed (January 2025)
 - Successfully migrated project from Replit Agent to standard Replit environment
 - Fixed database configuration to work with conditional storage (MemStorage when no DATABASE_URL)